Alluxio/alluxio/docs/en/compute/Presto.md

 ### Avoid Presto timeout reading large files

-It is recommended to increase `alluxio.user.network.data.timeout` to a bigger value (e.g `10min`) to avoid a timeout failure when reading large files from remote workers.
+It is recommended to increase `alluxio.user.streaming.data.timeout` to a bigger value (e.g `10min`) to avoid a timeout failure when reading large files from remote workers.